The Nordic Countries share a long-running tradition of environmental cooperation. Cooperation takes place in the areas of

 Within the Nordic Council of Ministers, environmental issues are the responsibility of Ministers of the Environment, who convene approximately two times a year.
 Nordic cooperation participants include Finland, Sweden, Norway, Denmark and Iceland, and Åland, the Faroe Islands and Greenland.

-Nordic environmental cooperation is based on the Programme for Nordic Co-operation on the Environment and Climate and the sustainable development strategy of the Nordic Countries and the surrounding areas.
+Nordic environmental cooperation is based on the Programme for Nordic Co-operation on the Environment and Climate, the vision adopted by the Nordic Council of Ministers in 2019 (Our Vision 2030) and the sustainable development strategy of the Nordic Countries and the surrounding areas.

 - Programme for Nordic Co-operation on the Environment and Climate 2019–2024 (Norden)